 curl -s https://yoursite.com/ | grep -oE '<html[^>]+lang="[^"]+"|"inLanguage":"[^"]+"'

 Some templates emit WebSite from a layout file AND from a separate site-level schema component.
-Google sees 2 blocks for the same WebSite — confusion.
+Google sees two blocks for one site; if their name values disagree, the signal is muddied.

 How to spot it: